dstrickl7/Calculator/README.md

 ### The challenge

 Create a calculator with these features:
--Add
+- Add
--Subtract
+- Subtract
--Divide
+- Divide
--Multiply
+- Multiply
--Evaluate
+- Evaluate

 Bonus
--Allow user to use decimals
+- Allow user to use decimals
--Allow user to undo a typo(Backspace)
+- Allow user to undo a typo(Backspace)
--Add keyboard functionality
+- Add keyboard functionality

 ### Links